efairbanks/ericfairbanks-org-jekyll-bootstrap/_posts/2020-04-16-programming-101-with-lua.markdown

 Today we're going to learn how to write and understand computer programs written in Lua, which is the language [Cybin](http://github.com/efairbanks/cybin) uses under the hood to make cool sounds *(and other things)* happen!

+> I'll be recording a companion video where I demonstrate this code in Cybin, but in the meantime feel free to follow along by running code on [repl.it](https://repl.it/languages/lua)!

 ## Table of Contents
 * **Building Blocks**: What are the most basic elements we can use to write a computer program?
 * **Instructions**: Ok, so we have a bunch of stuff we can use to write a computer program, what does that mean?